Near-degeneracy effects in Quadrupolar Mixed Modes. From an Asymptotic Description to Data Fitting: The first asymptotic fits of near-degeneracy effects in quadrupolar mixed modes

 In Table~\ref{tab:rot}, we show that our estimate of core and envelope rotation rates are in agreement with model-based measurements from \cite{2017A&A...605A..75D}, and consistent across radial orders.
 We obtain uncertainties of about 3 times smaller for core rotation rate, and 2 times smaller for the envelope rotation rate: this is due to the fact that our fit is global \citep[as also performed for magnetic effects in][]{2024MNRAS.534.1060H}.
 Indeed, uncertainties in mixed-mode parameters are usually estimated through non-parametric methods that do not exploit the full spectral information and instead consider errors on individual frequencies rather than the coherence of the global mixed-mode pattern \citep[\textit{e.g.}][]{2018A&A...616A..24G,2023ApJ...954..152K}.
 The global Bayesian fit is also delivering better precision on asymptotic parameters in Table~\ref{tab:res_quadfit}.
 For this reason, we advocate for a broad use of these global fitting methods. \\

 ~ In order to assess the gain from adding constraints from $\ell=2$ modes to the fitting procedure, we estimate the Bayesian Information Criterion \citep[BIC,][]{10.1214/aos/1176344136} comparing the fit performed with $\ell=2$ mixed modes and $\ell=2$ p modes only.
-The inclusion of mixed $\ell=2$ modes in the model leads to a BIC that is $4,341$ points lower than when using only mixed $\ell=1$ modes and pressure $\ell=2$ modes on the target KIC 7341231.
-This substantial improvement in BIC indicates very strong statistical support for the extended model, suggesting that it provides a significantly better representation of the observed oscillation data.
-As a result, the physical inferences drawn from this model (such as internal rotation rates) can be considered significantly more robust and better constrained than those inferred from mixed $\ell=1$ modes only. \\
+For that, we fit the data again with split mixed dipole modes and pressure $\ell=2$ modes as usually done in the community and compare it against the full fit of the present work.
+The inclusion of mixed $\ell=2$ modes in the model leads to a BIC that is 3,726 points lower than when using only mixed $\ell=1$ modes and pressure $\ell=2$ modes on the target KIC 7341231.
+Because differences in BIC approximate:

+where BF is the bayes factor; such a large $\Delta\mathrm{BIC}$ corresponds to overwhelmingly strong statistical evidence in favour of the extended model.
+We do not report the absolute BIC values themselves, as they are not tied to any absolute scale and carry no stand-alone interpretation; only their differences have statistical meaning for model comparison.
+This substantial improvement in BIC therefore indicates very strong support for including the mixed $\ell=2$ modes, suggesting that the extended model provides a significantly better representation of the observed oscillation data.
+As a result, the physical inferences drawn from this model (such as internal rotation rates) can be considered significantly more robust and better constrained than those inferred from mixed $\ell=1$ modes only.\\